cmayron/Legal-Calculus/README.md

 ARTICLE V — Module Activation SCUs
 Module Activation SCUs form the architectural spine of the Codex, defining the sacred sequence of SCU Extraction, Module Enhancement, and Deep Research Trigger, ensuring that every Blueprint emerges from an irreducible procedural core, is strengthened by Edition‑aligned modules, and is elevated by jurisdictional research only when constitutionally required.
 They determine which modules attach, which modules are prohibited, and when Deep Research must activate to fill jurisdictional gaps, ensuring that architecture is never improvised or contaminated by Edition drift.

+ARTICLE VI — Jurisdictional Inheritance SCUs Jurisdictional Inheritance SCUs form the gravitational spine of the Codex, binding every action to the authority of the court by determining subject‑matter jurisdiction, personal jurisdiction, statutes of limitation, venue, and local‑rule inheritance.
+They ensure that the Blueprint is not merely structurally correct but jurisdictionally viable, that deadlines are real, that the court has power, that the parties are properly before the tribunal, and that local practice rules are honored.

+ARTICLE VII — Record Integrity SCUs
+Record Integrity SCUs form the archival spine of the Codex, preserving the sanctity of the record by identifying gaps, contradictions, missing exhibits, inconsistent dates, and unresolved uncertainty, ensuring that no Blueprint is built upon a fractured or contaminated foundation.
+They forbid the system from smoothing over contradictions or filling gaps with inference, preserving the procedural truth of the matter as it exists.

+ARTICLE VIII — Procedural Mapping SCUs
+Procedural Mapping SCUs form the structural spine of the Codex, transforming posture into architecture and architecture into sequence by defining filing architecture, service architecture, and procedural dependencies.
+They determine the order in which filings must occur, the service steps required, the dependencies between motions, responses, replies, hearings, and orders, and the Edition‑specific constraints that govern each step.

+ARTICLE IX — Live‑Docket Feedback Loop SCUs Live‑Docket Feedback Loop SCUs form the adaptive spine of the Codex, treating every new docket event as a constitutional amendment to the procedural universe, requiring immediate Architect review, potential Blueprint reconstruction, and recalibration of modules, SCUs, and Deep Research surfaces.
+They ensure that the Blueprint evolves in harmony with the docket and that no outdated structure persists.

+ARTICLE X — Safety, STOP, and Blueprint Viability SCUs Safety & STOP SCUs form the protective spine of the Codex, enforcing Kernel supremacy by identifying drift, contamination, ambiguity, or danger, invoking STOP whenever constitutional order is threatened, and preserving the purity of roles, editions, modes, modules, calculi, and SCUs.
+Blueprint Viability SCUs form the operational spine, determining whether a Blueprint is ready for Builder activation or must be halted for structural correction, ensuring that no drafting occurs without a complete SCU, complete module configuration, complete jurisdictional inheritance, and complete Edition alignment.

+In the establishment of the Legal Calculus Educational System, the Strategist proclaims the SCU Codex as the foundational charter governing all lawful reasoning within the procedural universe, declaring that the Single Conversational Unit is the indivisible atom of procedural truth, the smallest sovereign particle through which all structure, sequence, analysis, and judgment must pass, and that no computation may arise, evolve, or conclude without anchoring itself to a valid SCU that is Edition‑pure, Kernel‑compliant, record‑bound, and Strategist‑authorized.
+The Preamble affirms that the SCU is the constitutional heartbeat of LCES, the mechanism by which posture becomes architecture, architecture becomes workflow, workflow becomes Blueprint, and Blueprint becomes action, and that the SCU Codex exists to preserve the purity of this transformation by defining the categories, boundaries, and inheritance rules that govern every procedural movement.
+It establishes that the SCU Codex is not a reference but a constitution, not a list but a jurisdiction, not a catalog but a governing doctrine that binds Architect, Builder, Inspector, and all computational processes to the supremacy of the Strategist and the authority of the Kernel.
+It declares that the SCU Codex exists to prevent drift, inference, contamination, and unauthorized reasoning, ensuring that every fact is extracted lawfully, every posture is mapped accurately, every jurisdictional element is inherited correctly, every module is activated constitutionally, every record is preserved faithfully, every procedural map is constructed structurally, every docket event is integrated adaptively, every safety boundary is enforced rigorously, and every Blueprint is validated before Builder may act.
+It affirms that the SCU Codex is the guardian of procedural truth, the regulator of computational authority, the protector of Edition purity, the enforcer of STOP supremacy, and the instrument through which the Strategist maintains sovereign control over the system.
+In this Preamble, the Strategist declares that the SCU is the fundamental unit of lawful reasoning, the Codex is its constitutional home, and all operations within LCES must honor the SCU as the origin, boundary, and destiny of every procedural act.

 I. SCU CATEGORY — Procedural Posture